-By HOWARD ROCK
+By HOWARD ROCK Times Editor

-Times Editor The great storm that staggered Barrow on October 3, happened so suddenly that even the weather bureau did not have an idea that it was coming.
-There was no warning, which meant, the people of Barrow meant, the people of Barrow had to do some quick thinking to save themselves during the onslaught.
-This they did onslaught.
+The great storm that staggered Barrow on October 3, happened so suddenly that even the eather bureau did not have an idea that it was coming.
+There was no warning, which meant, the people of Barrow had to do some quick thinking to save themselves durin gthe onslaught.
+This they did amazingly well.
+No lives were lost in the waves driven by an 80-mile of this number represent wind.
+Huge chunks of sea ice white people.

-amazingly well.

-No lives were lost in the savage winter storm that lashed the town with huge waves driven by a 80-mile wind.
+No lives were lost in the savage winter storm that lashed the town with huge waves driven by an 80-mile wind.
 Huge chunks of sea ice were hurled ashore and they swirled around among the houses as the storm flooded the town.

 The wind hit a pile of sheet metal and they took off like kites.
 One of them slammed into Lawrence Ahmouak and knocked him unconscious.
-Luckily, the metal hit him Luckily, the metal hit him apparently with its surface.
+Luckily, the metal hit him apparently with its surface.
 He was the only casualty among some 1,350 people living in Barrow.
-A small percentage of number represent white people.
+A small percentage